CONCERT FOR APPALACHIA

 Whelan’s Main Venue • Mon 16th December 2024

-This event is led by Grammy, Pulitzer Prize, and MacArthur Genius Grant winner Rhiannon Giddens, who recently featured on Beyonce’s ‘Texas Hold ‘Em.’
-Based in Limerick, Giddens is a visionary musician who co-founded the Carolina Chocolate Drops, and is a two-time GRAMMY winner, with eight additional nominations for her work as a soloist and collaborator.
+This event is headlined by Grammy, Pulitzer Prize, and MacArthur Genius Grant winner Rhiannon Giddens.
+Based in Limerick, Giddens is a visionary musician who co-founded the Carolina Chocolate Drops, and is a two-time GRAMMY winner, with nine additional nominations for her work as a soloist and collaborator.
 She will be performing with Ireland-renowned Congolese guitarist Niwel Tsumbu.

 Rhiannon Giddens